MyAGV Plus API User Guide

 from pymycobot import MyAGVPlus

-# Power on the robot (includes relay power-on and motor enabling, requires 6 seconds to wait)
+# Power on robot (includes relay powering on and motor enabling, takes approx 6s)

 agv_plus.power_on()

-# Switch LED to DIY mode and set to red
+# Switch LED to DIY mode and set color to Red

 agv_plus.set_led_mode(1)